Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 7. Toucans Are not Destructive

-Toucans will not steal and easily destroy your jewelry, however, be sure to keep small objects like earrings away from them because they could be swallowed and kill the birds .
+Toucans will not easily destroy your jewelry, however, be sure to keep small objects like earrings away from them because they could be swallowed, which can lead to death .

 8. They Aren't Endangered